koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_40_serving-global-markets-economies-of-scale.md

-# Serving global Markets – Economies of Scale don`t stop at borders
+# Slide 40 of Lecture 4 contains information about Serving global Markets – Economies of Scale don`t stop at borders

 # The diagram in slide 40 of lecture 4 illustrates the evolution of global supply chain structures across three time periods, organized under two strategic implementation steps;
 The framework progresses horizontally from left to right, showing the transformation from "Used to be" through "now" to "tomorrow," while vertically demonstrating the flow from global production to local markets.